KevinAst/MyWeb/FireWithin/intro.md

    contemporary videos emphasizing the major themes of each book of the Bible.

-4. {{book.ref.CornerstoneChapel}} _(with Pastor Gary Hamrick)_ is a
+4. {{book.CornerstoneChapel}} _(with Pastor Gary Hamrick)_ is a non
-   non denominational evangelical church in Leesburg, VA.
+   denominational evangelical church in Leesburg, VA.
 This is the main resource containing the sermon series of each book of the Bible.
-I have grown to love the ministry of Pastor Gary.  ??
-He provides so much insight to the scriptures, that they just seem to come to life _(somewhat akin to watching [The Chosen](https://watch.angelstudios.com/thechosen) series on the life of Christ )_.
+I have grown to love the ministry of Pastor Gary.
+He provides so much insight to the scriptures, making them seem to come alive _(somewhat akin to watching [The Chosen](https://watch.angelstudios.com/thechosen) series on the life of Christ )_.